assafsauer/Istio-Security-Mesh-Automated/README.md

 # Istio-sec-automation

+the combination of Networkpolices and Authorization policies might be the ultimate approach for securing/isolting microservices. however , Manually building such a configuraiton is almost infeasible,  specialy  when there hunderds of services involved..
 The idea behind this repository is to automate Microsegmentation/networkpolicies and ISTIO Authorization based on ISTIO Logs.

+plan:

+1) automate Network Policie based on ISTIO logs (completed)
+2) automate Authorization policies based on ISTIO logs and combine the networkpolicies and the Authorization policies (under construction)
+3) Create Traffic Generator based on the traffic logs for automating tests (under construction)

 so its simple of that: